Yep. That is the line. To look through a keyhole on the Aventine Hill.

 See?
 Perfectly outlined?

 The view is well planned.
-You are looking through the gates of the church of Santa Maria del Priorato.
+The strategically placed keyhole in Rome looking through the gates of the church of Santa Maria del Priorato.
 The church belongs to the Knights of Malta, a Catholic religious order.

 You can easily walk to the keyhole from Circo Massimo or Testaccio.
 The most common route is up Via di Santa Sabina from the Circus Maximus side.